-My son & I often make these sweet treats to go with hot chocolate on a chilly day.
-Everyone seems to love them, and the sprinkles make them festive.
+My son and I often make these sweet treats to go with hot chocolate on a chilly day.
+Everyone seems to love them.
 There’s something about using the “pizza cutter” tool that is really exciting for kids, and these are so simple to make that your kids can prepare the entire recipe all by themselves.

 Cook Time: 8 minutes

 - 1/2 cup (1 stick) salted butter, melted

 - 2 teaspoons ground cinnamon